Integral period relations and congruences: The imaginary quadratic case

-To have a better understanding on the cohomology in degree $2$ which may have torsion in general, one needs to use the existence and properties of Galois representations attached to Hecke eigensystems and the modularity lifting theorem technics.
+To have a better understanding on the cohomology in degree $2$ which may have torsion in general, one needs to use the existence and properties of Galois representations attached to Hecke eigensystems and the modularity lifting theorem techniques.
 Recall that it follows from the work of M. Harris, K.-W. Lan, R. Taylor and J. Thorne \cite{HLTT} , that there exists a Galois representation $\rho_\ff \colon \Gamma_F\to \GL_2(\cO)$ associated to $\ff$.
 This results was proved also independently by P. Scholze \cite{Scholze} -- who included the case of certain torsion classes -- whose work was further refined by J. Newton and J. Thorne in \cite{NT16} and later by the work \cite{CGHJMRS}.
-There is therefore a Galois representation:
+There is therefore a Galois representation

-We need to assume that this Galois representation satisfies some local properties.
+unramified at finite places not dividing $Np$, and such that for all $v$ not dividing $Np$, where $T_v$ is the classical spherical Hecke operator associated to the double class of an element of $GL(F_v)$ with $v$-adic valuation $1$.
+If $\ell|N$ and is split in $F$, the for $v|\ell$, this representation satisfiees the expected local property at $v$.
+We refer to \cite{ACC+} for a precise statement.
+We will however need to assume that this Galois representation satisfies some local properties at places dividing $p$.
 Recall that if $v|p$, one says that a representation of a decomposition subgroup at $v$ is Fontaine-Laffaille if it is the image by the Fontaine-Lafaille functor of a filtered $\Phi$-module (see \cite{FL} for more details).
 We will consider the following condition when $p>k$:

 \item[(\bf FL)] For any level $N$ prime to $p$, the restriction of $\rho_{\T_{\m_\ff}}$ to any decomposition subgroup at $v|p$ is Fontaine-Laffaille.